matplotlib/matplotlib/doc/faq/troubleshooting_faq.rst

 .. _svn-trouble:

-I am having trouble with a recent svn update, what should I do?
+Problems with recent svn versions
 ===============================================================

 First make sure you have a clean build and install (see